Working in fear, immigrants keep US poultry plants running

 Faced with the threat of disruption to the nation´s food supply, Trump has ordered meat and poultry plants to remain open during the pandemic that has claimed almost 70,000 lives.

-Perdue has said it is doing all it can to ensure workers´ safety, taking temperatures, providing protective equipment and practicing social distancing on the production line.
+Perdue has said it is doing all it can to ensure workers' safety, taking temperatures, providing protective equipment and practicing social distancing on the production line.
 Where it is impossible to keep workers a safe distance apart, it said it has installed screens.

-It also increased workers´ wages -- which Petion described as "a temptation that a lot of people can´t resist."
+It also increased workers' wages -- which Petion described as "a temptation that a lot of people can't resist."

-Local health authorities are meanwhile stepping up testing for the virus, with factory workers at the front of the line.